Here is a summary of the things you should consider

 |< age 65||25.41%||16.94%||8.47%.||0%|

 Ambulance cover is also included in most hospital or extras policies, but some insurers will offer it as a stand-alone (emergency or comprehensive) policy.
-If you live in Queensland, then your state government covers you nationwide for ambulance transport.
-Residents of Tasmania are also covered in all other states and territories except for QLD and SA.
+Depending on your circumstances and where you live, you may be eligible for complimentary ambulance coverage through your state.
+For more information check out our ambulance cover page.

-When you’re young and healthy, taking out health insurance may not seem like a necessity, but you never know when the unexpected could happen; nobody is immune to accidents or certain ailments.
-As such, investing in health insurance sooner, rather than later, is important and could actually save you money in the long term.
+It’s difficult to know when you’ll need health insurance, because often you never know when you’ll have to go to hospital.
+When you’re young and healthy, it may not seem like a necessity, but nobody is immune to accidents or certain ailments.
+As such, purchasing health insurance sooner, rather than later, is important and could save you money in the long term.

-Since 1 April 2019, health insurers can offer discounts on hospital cover of up to 10% to Aussies aged between 18 and 29 who take out a hospital product that supports the age-based discount.
-This discount lasts until you hit your 40s if you hold and maintain your hospital policy or ensure you only switch to a policy that includes a retained age-based discount.
+It can actually pay to take out hospital cover early in life as some health funds offer discounts on hospital cover of up to 10% to Aussies aged between 18 and 29.
+This discount lasts until you hit your 40s – if you hold and maintain your hospital policy or ensure you only switch to a policy that includes a retained age-based discount.
 This ensures that the discount you were eligible for with your previous policy continues.

-Taking out hospital cover before 1 July following your 31st birthday could also save you from paying the Lifetime Health Cover (LHC) loading (if you intend to get covered in the future).
-LHC is a two per cent loading that is added to your hospital cover premiums for each year you’re over 31 and don’t have cover.
+Taking out hospital cover before 1 July following your 31st birthday could also save you from paying the Lifetime Health Cover (LHC) loading.
+LHC is a two per cent loading that is added to your hospital cover premiums for each year you’re over 31 and don’t have appropriate hospital cover.

 So, if you were to take out hospital cover at 40 and hadn’t held this cover at any point since 1 July following your 31st birthday, you’d need to pay an additional 20% on your hospital premiums.

 If you’re tossing up whether health insurance is worth the cost, you should first ask yourself if you can really afford not to have it.
-Remember that the possible out-of-pocket expenses linked to private treatment without private health insurance coverage could end up costing you more than the premiums you pay for your health insurance.
+Remember that the possible out-of-pocket expenses linked to private treatment without private health insurance coverage could end up costing you more than the premiums you pay.

 Children, like adults, can access free healthcare and hospital treatment through the public system.
 However, Medicare won’t pay for all the medical expenses your ankle biters will incur in childhood, like if they need braces or physio for broken bones.

-So, adding your little ones onto your private health insurance policy might help you save on out-of-pocket expenses and give you greater say over their healthcare too; you can choose their doctor or specialist (if they’re available) and avoid public hospital waiting lists.
+So, adding your little ones onto your private health insurance policy might help you save on out-of-pocket expenses and give you greater say over their healthcare too.
+You can also choose their doctor or specialist (if they’re available) and avoid public hospital waiting lists.

-The good news is that most health funds will cover your children at little or no extra cost when you upgrade your couples cover to a family policy, and most health funds will cover them under your family plan until they turn 21, or 25 if they’re studying.
-After that, it’ll be up to them to take out their own health insurance.
+The good news is that most health funds will cover your children at little or no extra cost when you upgrade your couples cover to a family policy.
+In fact, most health funds will cover them under your family plan until they turn 21, or 25 if they’re studying.